We look forward to solving your nuisance wildlife matter!

 Clean-Up and Decontamination

 Removing the critter is only half the battle.
 Clean-up and decontamination is necessary to complete the job.
-Once we get rid of the problem dead animal we finish the job by cleaning up the area it died in and spraying an Odoban or Ozium for disinfecting and odor control .
+Once we get rid of the problem dead animal we finish the job by cleaning up the area it died in and spraying an enzyme such as bacarac, or Ozium for disinfecting and odor control .
 We often can use a fogger to cover your entire attic.
-Spot cleaning is an alternative to get rid of fowell odors and sanitation, but a lot of the time we complete a full clean up to make sure the attic is safe and up to date.
+Spot cleaning is an alternative to get rid of fowl odors and sanitation, but a lot of the time we complete a full clean up to make sure the attic is safe and up to date.

-Michigan Bat Control, Inc. of Oakland County, MI proudly services all of the following cities and surrounding areas listed below for dead animal removal services.
+Michigan Bat Control and Wildlife Solutions of Oakland County, MI proudly services all of the following cities and surrounding areas listed below for Dead Animal Removal.